pawansaini02/Python-Full-Course/README.md

 # Python-Full-Course
 Here is the full content for learning the Python from beginner level.
-It will all the the python from basics.
+It will cover all the the python from basics.